 Winters in Lake Charles are usually mild and short-lived, but one thing we all know about Louisiana is that the weather can be very unpredictable.
 When an unexpected cold front comes knocking at your door, you will need a furnace that can handle the hit and is ready to go on short notice.

 If your heating system hasn’t been cutting it lately and needs repairs often, we can help you explore the best Lake Charles furnace options for your home.
-Comparing gas and electric furnaces may get overwhelming, but Ace Air Conditioning can guide you along the way.
+Comparing gas and electric furnaces may get overwhelming, but Ace Air Conditioning & Plumbing can guide you along the way.

 Differences Between Gas and Electric Furnaces